Maintaining a balanced and nutritious diet can be hard for anyone.

 Maintaining nutrition for the elderly that are experiencing confusion or forgetfulness is a surprisingly common problem.
 Eating the same meals repeatedly or forgetting to eat a meal altogether can be detrimental.
 Providing your loved one with pleasant reminders of meal times and simple, easy-to-eat meals are excellent tactics to ensure that they are able to maintain some independence with meals but are not solely responsible for remembering when and what to eat.
 Assisting with grocery shopping helps provide fulfilling, nutritious meals while establishing set schedules of meal times helps it become routine.

-Alvita Care is a premier provider of in-home care services designed to enhance the well-being, independence and dignity of our clients.
-Our excellent caregivers pay close attention to the diet of the senior in their care, and help to ensure that they are receiving appropriate nutrition.
+Alvita Care is a premier provider of in-home care services designed to enhance the well-being, independence, and dignity of our clients.
+Our excellent caregivers pay close attention to the diet of the seniors in their care and help to ensure that they are receiving appropriate nutrition.